Jaredcscott/3450-Project-Files-FooBar/README.md

   * Peter Allen
   * Nathan Johnson
 ## Project Summary
-  Dan from Dan's Bagels would like a web based application to manage and operate his bagel shop.
+  Dan from Dan's Bagels would like a web-based application to manage and operate his bagel shop.

 ## Team Organization
    * Server Code Reviewer: Braysen Goodwin